-Since I started uploading photos of the works of the collection on this website, I drove me almost crazy that I again and again had to find out that I had forgotten to upload certain pieces and today it happened again, I discovered this one: Guard Your Belongings by Alexander Gorlizki.
+Since I started uploading photos of the works of the collection on this website, I drove me almost crazy that I again and again had to find out that I had forgotten to upload certain pieces and today it happened again, I discovered this one has been left out: Guard Your Belongings by Alexander Gorlizki.
 This is in fact the first Alexander Gorlizki work that I have acquired in 2012 and since then many more have followed by this artist who resides in NYC.
 So in many ways this is a very important piece to me since the work already shows what allured me to Alexanders work and it contains many of the qualities that I enjoy until today in all his ouevre: The creative composition, absurdity and surrealism, innocence turns into insidious constellations, witty humour, intricate miniature painting as an unusual technique in contemporary drawing, interesting objects with humorous phantastic additions such as the “Bucket Dog” or a “Zebra Horse” in this piece.
 A man is on a poetic ride on the rose water in his small sailing boat, down from an open gate where the rose flood has begun.
 Beautiful ornaments in the background and in this case water lilys on the frame.
 In the background Alexander chose a photography that he partially covered with amorphic forms, some of the intensity is kept while the tension is resolved by fading the persons in the background.
+The couple is likely Humphrey Bogart and Lauren Bacall, the tree on the right is the Frangipani Tree, that can flower in white or pink.
 They eye of the beholder must choose wether the ornaments or the persons are what he sees as the primary object in the foreground.
 Despite its use of a traditional painting technique, composition, motives and details turn it into a timeless beauty of an artwork.

 Alexander Gorlizki is exhibited worldwide, in 2018 he has solo exhibitions in India, Austria and starting next week “Together, Forever, Now” at Berggruen Gallery, San Francisco, USA.